MaZderMind/cwa-qr/README.md

 > visitors can only warn each other **with the same QR code**.

 From an Application-Developers point of view, special care must be taken to decide if and when QR codes should be changed.
-A naive approach, i.e. changing the QR-Code every 5 Minutes, would render the complete Warning-Chain totally useless **without anyone noticing**.
+A naive approach, i.e. changing the QR-Code on every call, would render the complete Warning-Chain totally useless **without anyone noticing**.
 Therefore, the Default of this Library as of 2021/04/26 is to **not seed the QR-Codes with random values**.
 This results in every QR-Code being generated without an explicit Seed to be identical, which minimizes the Risk of having QR-Codes that do not warn users as expected at the increased risk of profiling of